ffurkAn/Workshops/The time frame and draft agenda for the 1st ITEA review meeting of ModelWriter.md

     - Turkey
       - UC-TR-01: Production of a proposal in response to an IPA Invitation To Tender (HISBIM) - Ersan
       - UC-TR-02: Collaborative production of a proposal for an IPA project (HISBIM) - Ersan
-      - UC-TR-03: Synchronization of ReqIF models from requirement specifications(HAVELSAN) - Eray
+      - UC-TR-03: Synchronization of ReqIF models from requirement specifications (UNIT) - Ferhat
-      - UC-TR-04: Requirement Engineering for System Modelling (KOCSISTEM) - Geylani
+      - UC-TR-04: Integration with Application Lifecycle Management (ALM) Tools (HAVELSAN) - Eray
-      - UC-TR-05: Synchronous Business Process Design with Use Cases (UNIT) - Ferhat
+      - UC-TR-05: Synchronous Business Process Design with Use Cases (KOCSISTEM) - Geylani
     - Belgium
       - UC-BE-01: Requirements IT (SOGETI)
       - UC-BE-02: Automated test generation (SOGETI)

-3. Progress of the Project in WP base (1h:00min): 10:00
+3. **Progress of the Project in WP base** (1h:00min):  [**10:00 - 11:00**]
     - WP1: Industrial Use Cases and Requirements (AIRBUS) - Anne
         - Software requirements
         - User requirements